2013 World Series

 The 2013 World Series was the championship series of Major League Baseball's (MLB) 2013 season.
 The 109th edition of the World Series, it was a best-of-seven playoff between the American League (AL) champion Boston Red Sox and the National League (NL) champion St. Louis Cardinals; the Red Sox won, 4 games to 2 to win their eighth championship.
 The Red Sox had home field advantage for the series, based on the AL's win in the 2013 MLB All-Star Game on July 16.
-This was the first World Series since 1999 to feature both #1 seeds from the AL and NL.
-The Series started on October 23, ending with Game 6 on October 30.
+This was the first World Series since 1999 to feature both number one seeds from the AL and NL.
+The Series started on October 23, 2013, ending with Game 6 on October 30, 2013.

-The Red Sox won the first game at Fenway Park on October 23, followed by the Cardinals winning the second game on October 24 to tie the series 1–1.
+The Red Sox won the first game at Fenway Park on October 23, followed by the Cardinals winning the second game on October 24 to tie the series, 1–1.
 The series then moved to Busch Stadium, where the Cardinals won the third game on October 26 to gain a 2–1 lead.
 The Red Sox won the fourth game on October 27 to tie the series at 2–2, then won the last of three games at Busch Stadium on October 28 for a 3–2 lead.
 The series then moved back to Fenway Park, where the Red Sox decisively won the final game on October 30, becoming the World Series champions for 2013.